You can purchase the 2020 Calendar for Locust’s 150th birthday from me ($7) at my home or I can ship one to you.

 Kimberly Allen and Ruby Dubay bought vintage clothing for their children to wear in the ice cream picture.

-Iris Hamilton came dressed for her photograph at the church in a gorgeous vintage dress from her own colllection.
+Iris Alexander came dressed for her photograph at the church in a gorgeous vintage dress from her own collection.

 Ernie Linker willingly dressed in a hot, wool baseball uniform.

-Debbie & Rudy Heath were great sports, wearing vintage clothing and playing the part so well and the Judy Tally Family generously donated their time and property to have their portraits made!
+Debbie & Rudi Heath were great sports, wearing vintage clothing and playing the part so well and the Judy Tally Family generously donated their time and property to have their portraits made!

 I could not have done this without them!